ideasonpurpose/wp-data-model/README.md

 Lambda function updates must be manually triggered by calling `npm run lambda:deploy`.

+### Changelog, Description and Banners

+Assets should be stored in the project and be uploaded to a directory matching the plugin basename

+The **README.md** and **CHANGELOG.md** files will be used to populate details in the WordPress plugin admin interface.
+The Changelog is auto-generated.

 #### Notes

 - The **wp-update-handler** lambda function lives in AWS region **`us-east-2`**.